UofABioinformaticsHub/RAdelaide-July-2016/Day_1/101_Introduction.md

 With this extra capability, we need to understand a little about:

-- Data Types
+1. Data Types
-- Data Structures
+2. Data Structures

+That's tomorrow's content

+## Using R

 Today we will start with:

-- An Introduction to RStudio
+1. An Introduction to RStudio
-- Reading data into R
+2. Reading data into R
-- Manipulating and cleaning data
+3. Manipulating and cleaning data
-- Visualising data
+4. Visualising data
+5. Writing Reports

 # Introduction to RStudio